Weather Alert: Flooding, Damaging Wind And Record Warmth Friday

 Potential for river flooding Friday and Saturday.
 Yellow=Action state, Orange=Minor flooding, Red=Moderate flooding.
 More: weather.gov/erh/MMEFS

 Rain totals of 1-3″ are expected to be widespread, but some localized 3-5″ rain amounts are possible.
+Poor drainage and nuisance street flooding will be likely creating difficult travel conditions at times.
 It’s been a soaking year and we just came out of a record wettest fall, so all this rain in a short amount of time is likely to cause minor to moderate river flooding Friday into Saturday.
 Farther north, significant snow melt will add to the runoff into the Merrimack and Connecticut Rivers with ice jam flooding potential across far northern New England.

 This storm should bring Blue Hill Observatory up to at least the 3rd wettest year on record, dating back to 1885.
 Also, keeping tabs on the state record for most rainfall in a year.
 Kingston, MA is currently just 3.58″ below the all-time record in Massachusetts.